Grammarly vs Sapling

 Who each tool serves best — and when to pick the other one.

-- Your team requires a simple tool to maintain consistent writing quality.
+- Your team requires consistent writing quality across emails and documents.

-- You need advanced content rewriting beyond grammar and style fixes.
+- You need deep, creative writing or technical editing beyond grammar fixes.

-- Free-tier limits are a blocker for your extensive writing needs.
+- Free-tier limits are a blocker for your volume or advanced feature needs.

 Customer support and sales teams needing to improve message accuracy and response speed within CRM workflows.